P4R1H/ats/submission/FORMAL_REPORT.md

 **1. Dataset Size and Diversity**

-**Limitation**: Combined dataset of 800+ synthetic and 962 real resumes, while substantial, may not capture full diversity of global job markets.
+**Limitation**: Dataset of 800 synthetic resumes, while suitable for methodology demonstration, may not capture full diversity of global job markets.

 **Impact**:
 - Limited representation of certain industries or international markets